krupkat/podcaster/README.md

 ### MuOS

-See the example script which build and exports the app for use with the [MuOS](https://muos.dev/) [Archive Manager](https://muos.dev/help/archive).
+See the example script which builds and exports the app for use with the [MuOS](https://muos.dev/) [Archive Manager](https://muos.dev/help/archive).

 ```
 ./docker/build_muos_archive.sh